 More of Our Team Members

 Cassie Detwiler is a mother of four and lives in the Philadelphia area.
 Cassie was introduced to Mason's philosophy after graduating from Eastern University's Templeton Honors College where she studied philosophy, politics, and economics.
-She teaches at The Mason Academy in PA.
-Cassie manages our Instagram account, @the.cmec, and our discussion board, La Pianta, and assists with member communication and events.
+She teaches at The Mason Academy outside Philadelphia.
+As director of communications, Cassie oversees our Instagram account, @the.cmec, our discussion board, La Pianta, and manages emails and events.

-Heather Ermine lives in the Philadelphia area with her husband and eight children.
-After encountering Mason’s writings and philosophy at a local book club, she plunged wholeheartedly into applying those principles at home, school, and life.
-She holds a BFA specializing in sculpture and graphic design from the University of Central Florida.
-In her leisure time, Heather enjoys reading, cooking, baking, rugged hikes, and sneaking small bits of clay to sculpt.
-Heather serves as our Kinderleben and Form 1 leader.
+Heather Ermine lives in the Philadelphia area with her husband and nine children.
+After encountering Mason’s writings and philosophy at a local book club many years ago, she plunged wholeheartedly into applying those principles at home, school, and life.
+She has been homeschooling since her eldest, now an adult, was in kindergarten, and looks back with immense gratitude on the great privilege it has been to learn alongside her children for so many years.
+Heather holds a B.F.A. specializing in sculpture and graphic design from the University of Central Florida.
+In her leisure time, Heather enjoys reading, cooking, baking, taking rugged hikes, and working on artistic projects.
+Heather serves as our Kinderleben and Form 1 Leader.

 Camille Malucci is a homemaker and home educator in coastal Virginia using the Charlotte Mason method since the middle of her first son's first grade year.
-She earned a Bachelor's in Business Administration and worked as a Buyer and Planner in the fashion and home goods sectors, but is glad that when family life called, she was able to pursue lifelong learning beside her children.
-A lover of good books, homemaking, beautiful architecture, travel, and fiber crafts, she found the Mason method a good fit from the get-go.
+That same son is now in college while Camille continues to teach five more children at home.
+She earned a Bachelor's in Business Administration and worked as a Buyer and Planner in the fashion and home goods sectors, but was glad that when family life called, she was able to pursue lifelong learning beside her children.
+A lover of good books, homemaking, beautiful architecture, travel, and handicrafts, she found the Mason method was a natural fit and it continues to be a blessing to her and her family.
 These interests drive Camille’s contributions to our team.

 A lifelong bibliophile, Emily Sullivan is a graduate of the Great Books Program of Thomas Aquinas College.
 When she was a young mom, she began reading Mason in Amy Snell's reading group and felt certain she had found a true kindred spirit.
 The Sullivans currently reside in southwestern New Hampshire where a wild collection of animals, books and daughters are randomly strewn among a blue gambrel barn, the 1860s farmhouse, and various open fields and gardens.
 In addition to teaching her own girls, Emily also leads TBG afternoons and mentors college women at nearby Thomas Aquinas College.
 Before becoming a homeschooling Mom, Emily taught theology and philosophy at a classical high school outside of Manhattan and has written and lectured for a variety of catechetical non-profits.
 When she's not pre-reading for the upcoming term, she's happiest spending time over tea with old friends...like Aristotle and Aquinas.
 Emily uses her experience as one of our guide writers.